 Downy Yellow Violet

-Viola pubescens Aiton is the correct and accepted scientific name for the Downy Yellow Violet.
+Viola pubescens Aiton is the accepted scientific name for the Downy Yellow Violet.
 It was named and described as such by William Aiton in Hortus Kewensis in 1789.

 The genus, Viola L., was named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.